alex-nitrokey/python-pgpdump/README.md

 This is based on the C version published at: http://www.mew.org/~kazu/proj/pgpdump/

+This version is a fork of the version by Dan McGee, dropping Python 2 compatibility.

 The intent here is not on completeness, as we don't currently decode every packet type, but on being able to do what people actually have to 95% of the time.
 Currently supported things include: